 Pre-dispute arbitration clauses should be banned, senators say

-Sen. Al Frank (D-MN) was the lead signer of the letter to CMS
+Sen. Al Franken (D-MN) was the lead signer of the letter to CMS

 Arbitration clauses inserted into nursing home admission contracts do not adequately protect residents' rights, and should be outright banned, senators urged the Centers for Medicare & Medicaid Services in a letter this week.

 The letter, signed by 34 Democrats including lead signer Sen. Al Franken (D-MN), said recent efforts by CMS to improve resident awareness of arbitration clauses are “well-intentioned,” but ultimately complicate any future disputes and fail to improve safety.
 Language aimed at improving resident awareness of the clauses was included in July's proposed rule for long-term care facilities.

 The senators recommended CMS prohibit the use of binding pre-dispute arbitration clauses in nursing home contracts in order to “ensure that residents and their families are not deprived of their rights.”